Hatching Chicken Eggs: Day by Day Guide

-Make sure you set your incubator at least five to seven days before you want to use it, and turn it on 24 hours in advance to make sure you understand the temperature and humidity control.
-Don’t put the incubator in direct sunlight.
+Make sure you set your incubator at least five to seven days before you want to use it, and turn it on 24 hours in advance to ensure you understand the temperature and humidity control.
+Don't put the incubator in direct sunlight.
 Before using it, clean the incubator with a warm water-dipped cloth.

 When you have purchased fertile eggs, keep the eggs in an egg carton for 3 to 4 days in a chill environment but do not put the eggs in the refrigerator.
 Chill means around 12° to 18°C (55-65°F).
-Before placing the eggs in the incubator, make sure you warm them at room temperature for about 4 hours.
+Before placing the eggs in the incubator, ensure you warm them at room temperature for about 4 hours.

 After this is done, the incubation process can set the right temperature and humidity levels.